insight-platform/Savant/samples/template/README.md

 1. Changes in module configuration require module container restart
 1. Changes in module docker image, e.g. changes in `requirements.txt`, require module image rebuild

+### First time start

+Note that starting module for the first time involves downloading the model files and building TRT engine which may take several minutes.
+Additionally, client's wait for module status has a timeout which may be exceeded if TRT engine build process takes long enough.
+Wait for TRT build finish and restart the client script if so.

 ### Download sample video

 URI-Input script demonstration requires a sample video.